Andrew Hoole

-Andrew James Hoole (born 22 October 1993) is an Australian professional football (soccer) player who last played as a winger for Broadmeadow Magic in the National Premier Leagues Northern NSW.
+Andrew James Hoole (born 22 October 1993) is an Australian semi-professional football (soccer) player who last played as a winger for Broadmeadow Magic in the National Premier Leagues Northern NSW.

 Club career

 Newcastle Jets

 Hoole earned his first call up for the Jets after impressing in the Newcastle Jets Youth League squad.
 Hoole played his first game on 12 January 2013 in a round 15 game against the Brisbane Roar.
 Hoole made a strong debut for the Jets and made a big contribution towards their 1–0 win.
 Just days after making his A-League debut Hoole signed a one-year senior contract with Newcastle.
 During the 13/14 season Hoole was voted Player of the Season.
 On 17 April 2015, he scored his first ever career goal, a penalty, against Sydney FC.

 Sydney FC

 On 30 April 2015 it was announced he had signed with A-League side Sydney FC on a two-year deal, after 3 successful seasons with Newcastle Jets.

 Hoole's contract was terminated by mutual consent on 20 June 2016, one year early in order to pursue other opportunities.